Frequently Asked Questions

 Violating Tampa's water use restrictions is a civil infraction, which results in the issuance of a citation.

-If you receive a City of Tampa water use citation and believe that the water use for which you were cited is one of the permitted uses defined inthe applicable water use restrictions, please call (813) 349-5014 or within 30 calendar days after receiving the citation.
+If you receive a City of Tampa water use citation and believe that the water use for which you were cited is one of the permitted uses defined in the applicable water use restrictions, please call (813) 349-5014 within 30 calendar days after receiving the citation.

 If the water use for which you were cited does not meet one of the permitted uses defined in the applicable water use restrictions and you wish to contest the citation, you may elect to appear in court to present your information to the judge for a decision.
 We recommend that you refer to the correspondence included with the citation packet for additional information about contesting a citation.

-If you elect to pay the fine, you can either pay the fine directly to the City of Tampa within 45 calendar days from the date of the citation or after 45 calendar days payment may only be made to the Hillsborough County Clerk of Court.
+If you elect to pay the fine, you can either pay the fine directly to the City of Tampa within 45 calendar days from the date of the citation to avoid court-related fees.
+After 45 calendar days, payment may only be made to the Hillsborough County Clerk of Court.
 Specific information for making payment is located on the reverse of the citation.

 Payment of Fine directly to the City of Tampa (this option is only available within 45 calendar days from the date of the citation): Payment can be made online or by mail.